 Road markings are measured on their retroreflectivity.
 A rating of 150mcd (millicandelas) is the level recommended by the industry in the UK.
 This is with road markings materials available that ensure markings remain clearly visible, even at night in wet conditions, says the RSMA.

 Under a UK Highways Agency standard, if the quality of markings falls below 100mcd, they should be scheduled for replacement.
-If the quality rates below 80mcd, they must be replaced immediately.
-Self Adhesive Reflective Road Lines from Promain offers the solution.
-Whether this picture is being repeated elsewhere remains to be seen, but despite the RSMA’s worrying statistics much is being done by road marking materials and associated manufacturers to make sure products are up to scratch when it comes to markings.
+If the quality rates below 80mcd, they will require replacing immediately.
+Self Adhesive Reflective Road Lines from Promain offers the ideal solution.
+Whether this picture is being repeated elsewhere remains to be seen.
+Despite the RSMA’s worrying statistics, much is being done.
+As road marking materials and associated manufacturers make sure products are up to scratch when it comes to markings.

-For example, a road once noted for its poor safety record has been re-categorised from a medium-high risk-rated road in 2004-2006 to a low-medium risk-rated road in 2007-2009, and rated the most improved UK road by EuroRAP (European Road Assessment Programme) in its current tenth annual report Simple Measures Save Lives.
+For example, a road once noted for its poor safety record has been re-categorised.
+It has gone from a medium-high risk-rated road in 2004-2006, to a low-medium risk-rated road in 2007-2009.
+It is rated the most improved UK road by EuroRAP (European Road Assessment Programme) in its current tenth annual report, Simple Measures Save Lives.